ttag-org/ttag-webpack-plugin/README.md

-# status: beta
-> The project is in early beta, feel free to report any issues or bugs

-### Works with Webpack4 and Babel7

-# ttag-webpack-plugin
+# ttag-webpack-plugin (status: beta)
 Add this plugin to generate localized build for each locale.
 This plugin will apply `babel-ttag-plugin` with appropriate settings for each locale

+### Works with Webpack4 and Babel7

 ```
 npm i -D ttag-webpack-plugin babel-plugin-ttag